 Which sessions you will attend: Plan well in advance and be sure to go introduce yourself to the speakers after.
 Posing a thoughtful question or asking for advice is an easy way to register in their memory.
 This will expand your network of influencers and potential business referrers.

 Who you will meet: Schedule downtime—and no, not to work!
 Reach out to contacts who might be attending a few weeks in advance.
-Throughout our careers there will be important contacts with whom we’ll want to stay front-of-mind, it’s important to reconnect with these friends and champions.
-Reconnect with those you need to stay front-of-mind.
+Throughout our careers there will be important contacts with whom we'll want to stay front-of-mind, it's important to reconnect with these friends and champions.
+Reconnect with those you need to stay top of mind.

 Where you'll marry offline and online: Interacting on a conference app is great, but these tools are often used only once a year and so whatever effort you put in won't further your personal brand long-term.
 Plan to cross-post to your favorite social media channel.
 Prepare to use the app for relationship building but use public forums to show you're someone who cares about learning and advancing your acumen.

 The way in which you interact at all these points should still be uniquely you.
 Tweet out jokes or funny observations, if humor is your thing.
 Quote a speaker and build on the concept if you're known for being an idea generator.
 Social butterfly?
 Organize an invite-only happy hour.